 While these terms are used interchangeably, they are not the same thing.
 Waterproof means that no water can penetrate it.
-Think of a solid piece of metal -that is waterproof.
-Water-resistant is a term more often used with porous fabrics that still need to remain wearable and comfortable.
-These fabrics need to be nimble -so they can never be impervious to water, but they can be highly resistant to the point of being near waterproof.
+Water-resistant is a term more often used with porous fabrics that still need to remain breathable.
+These fabrics need to be versatile -so they can never be impervious to water, but they can be highly resistant to the point of being near waterproof.
 GoreTex, for example, is nearly waterproof.

 The following are water-resistant or waterproof materials that you are likely to run into and may consider utilizing.

 Perhaps one of the oldest fabrics utilized by humans, wool is still widely used for undergarments to napkins.
 When prepared correctly, wool is also highly water-resistant.
 The fibers of wool are great at absorbing water and can soak up roughly 30% of their original weight.
 Natural wool has a thin coating of lanolin oil that makes the fiber water-resistant.
 However, it is not abrasion resistant, which means that it is typically not used for heavy-duty applications.